 This ballot measure has met the minimum requirements to appear on the Mountainville ballot on Election Day 2016 and it requires a majority (50% + 1) of votes to pass.
 As of this writing, there is no organized opposition group known to exist, meaning no one is currently campaigning against this piece of legislation.
 However, that could change.

+About Mountainville and the Greater Mountainville Metropolitan Area

 The Task

 Jackie had raised $5 million for a paid media campaign to support the passage of YEA.
 Becky